redhat-partner-solutions/vse-carslab-hub/environments/overlays/cicd/README.md

 ## Usage

-To load the Service Account `build-bot` with the associated Sealed Secrets and enable PipelineRuns access to github and quay repos:
+To provision the Service Account `pipeline-credentials-sa` with the associated Sealed Secrets and enable PipelineRuns access to github and quay repos:

 ```console
 oc apply -k environments/overlays/cicd